romflorod/CBD_PENTAHO_DATAWAREHOUSE_NBA/README.md

 Open Hitachi Pentaho Spoon and create a new transformation.

-Use the "CSV file input" step to read in the NBA data from the provided dataset.
+Use sqldeveloper to load the script or in Spoon the "script file input" step to read in the NBA data from the provided dataset.

 Use a series of "Select values" steps to transform and clean the data as needed.